aviator-co/av/README.md

 # How it works

-`av` internally keeps tracks of the PRs and their dependencies.
-For each branch, it remembers where the branch started.
+`av` internally keeps tracks of the PRs, their associated branches and their dependent branches.
+For each branch, it remembers where the branch started (the base commit of the branch).
 When the base branch is updated, `av` rebases the dependent branches on top of the new base branch using the remembered starting point as the merge base.

 # Learn more